Fixing the Recipe: Lowering a Slice of Huntingtin

 HD is caused by an expanded repeated section of the DNA letters C-A-G in the HTT gene.
 This expanded gene produces an abnormal version of the HTT protein, with an extra-long segment that causes it to fold incorrectly.
 Instead of doing its normal job, the misfolded protein becomes sticky and starts clumping together, damaging neurons and hastening symptoms.
 Think of it like following a key lime pie recipe where one instruction is accidentally repeated over and over: adding one teaspoon of salt makes it tasty, but an extra twenty will ruin the pie.

 But that’s not the whole story.
 The genetic mutation doesn’t just affect the final protein – it can also interfere with how the gene’s instructions (messenger RNA, or mRNA) are made.
 Sometimes, the instructions are cut off early, which produces a shorter version of the HTT message called HTT1a.
-This creates a tiny and potentially more harmful version of the huntingtin protein.
-This shorter HTT1a protein clumps together even more easily and may cause even more toxicity in brain cells.
+This creates a tiny and potentially harmful version of the huntingtin protein.
+This shorter HTT1a protein clumps together even more easily and potentially causing more toxicity in brain cells.
 Imagine that alongside adding salt repeatedly, your recipe includes whole limes (peel and all) along with lime juice.
 At that point, the entire pie is inedible!

 All of this might sound like a recipe for disaster, but it also points to a possible solution.
 Instead of trying to fix the final, damaged product, researchers are going straight to the source: mRNA, the recipe itself.